yutongqu/yutongqu.github.io/index.md

 ### Education

-- PHDCOMPSC, The University of Adelaide, Australia, 2023-Present
+- PHMSC, The University of Adelaide, Australia, 2023-Present
 - HCOMP, First Class Honours, The University of Adelaide, Australia, 2021-2022
 - BCOMP, majoring in Artificial Intelligence, The University of Adelaide, Australia, 2018-2021